kitctf/www/_posts/2015-03-27-wood-island.md

 The code uses a few helper functions (like *modinv*, *isUnit* and *is_probable_prime*) I partially copied from websites, and partially wrote myself.
 You can find their implementation in the [full source code](https://github.com/kitctf/writeups/blob/master/bkp2015/wood_island/exploit.py) in our [github repository](https://github.com/kitctf/writeups).
-(Note that my code is written for Python 3 and apperently not compatible with Python 2.)
+(Note that my code is written for Python 3 and apparently not compatible with Python 2.)

 ## Putting the Pieces together